 All necessary preventative care is provided to members of Unity Animal Hospital in exchange for monthly membership fees.
 This care includes an annual examination, core vaccinations, and heartworm and fecal testing.
 Wellness care (as well as all other care that we provide) is also available to non-members.

 Unity Animal Hospital provides comprehensive sick and emergency care.
 We have a complete in-house laboratory and a digital x-ray machine, allowing us to run bloodwork and take high-quality radiographs on-site.
-We are able to hospitalize sick animals that need more intensive care.
+We are able to hospitalize sick animals that need more intensive care, although we do not provide overnight care.

 Surgical services offered include routine, elective surgeries (e.g. spay/neuter), as well as emergency, non-elective surgeries (e.g. wound repair, foreign body surgery, bladder stone removal, and many others).
 We have a CO2 surgical laser that is used to decrease pain and bleeding for certain surgical procedures.
 All animals undergoing surgery are connected to several types of monitoring equipment (pulse oximeter, blood pressure, temperature, and EKG) and are continuously monitored by a nurse.
 We ensure that all animals receive both pre-emptive and post-operative pain medication.